kafui001/PizzaEye/README.md

 Trained Model: "stage_topping.pkl" in the "Models" Folder is the trained Deep Learning Model that was exported to the Flask App

+Run app.py to see the flask app on the local server